radius-project/docs/docs/content/getting-started/_index.md

 ## Try out Radius on GitHub Codespaces

-Do you prefer to test out Radius in a fast and easy to use virtual environment?
+Do you prefer to test out Radius in a fast and easy-to-use virtual environment?
 Check out the [official Radius samples repo](https://github.com/project-radius/samples) and test out the sample applications on a pre-configured [GitHub Codespaces](https://github.com/features/codespaces) container.

 If in case you'd prefer to run a [dev container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers) on your local machine, the samples repo offer a .devcontainer folder that will allow you to configure the environment anywhere you want as well as automatically set up a [Radius local environment](#create-a-radius-environment).